 Professor Rod Thomson FRCN FFPH - Director of Public Health

 Rod has extensive clinical experience across several fields of nursing including mental health and primary care.
 His work has been recognised nationally and internationally particularly in the specialities of sexual health, alcohol and substance misuse and public health.
 He is Visiting Professor in Public Health at John Moores University, Liverpool, and Staffordshire University.
 Rod is also a Fellow of the Faculty of Public Health and a Fellow of the Royal College of Nursing.

 As Director of Public Health, Rod has a key role in enabling the CCG to carry out its commissioning responsibilities by helping it to assess and interpret health data and the information about evidence based interventions.
 He also provides a key source of advice regarding health promotion and health protection measures.
 As a Director of Shropshire Council, Rod provides a key link to the Local Authority, enabling greater joint working between both bodies.

-Keith Timmis - Lay Member for Audit and Governance
+Keith Timmis - Lay Member Performance

 Keith has many years of experience working for the Audit Commission’s audit practice, where he gained experience of acute, specialist, mental health, ambulance and community trusts, as well as various health authorities.

 Keith transferred to Shropshire in 1997 and audited many of the local NHS trusts and councils before commuting to the Audit Commission’s London headquarters for six years.

 Keith's main role is to bring a strategic and impartial view of the work of the CCG that is removed from the day-to-day running of the organisation, overseeing key elements of governance and performance, including audit and remuneration.

 Meredith Vivian OBE - Lay Member, Patient and Public Involvement